 What to Look Out for When Purchasing a CRM for Higher Education

 Institutions looking to adopt a CRM face two choices: to build a system in-house or purchase an off-the-shelf (SaaS) product from a software provider.
 There are advantages and disadvantages to both approaches.
 It really depends on the university’s requirements and whether or not they have the know-how and manpower to build it themselves.

 Universities that opt to build their own CRM often choose to do so as it allows them to customize features and functionalities according to their unique requirements.
 However, it’s important to note that further down the line the complexity of the software can present difficulties in terms of scope and development.

 More often, the right decision will be to buy a license for a pre-built CRM.
-Different types of CRM systems are available on the market and given that each institution has its own unique identity, one size certainly doesn’t fit all.
+Different types of higher education CRM systems are available on the market.
+Since each institution has its own unique identity, one size certainly doesn’t fit all.

 In order to be a discerning buyer, it helps to understand the vocabulary surrounding the market and to be able to distinguish between the different systems.

 To get you started, here are 5 key considerations as you decide whether to build or buy and narrow down your options between providers: